SteveSplash934/MeetWave/README.md

 # MeetWave

-MeetWave is an open-source dynamic meeting management system that allows users to create, manage, and participate in online meetings seamlessly.
-With features like audio and video streaming, chat functionality, and user controls, MeetWave provides a comprehensive solution for virtual collaboration.
+MeetWave is a dynamic online meeting management system designed for seamless communication and collaboration.
+It enables users to host and join virtual meetings with features like audio and video streaming, screen sharing, real-time chat, and interactive note-taking.
+With customizable meeting preferences, user management controls, and a focus on enhancing participant engagement through reactions and recordings, MeetWave aims to provide a comprehensive solution for effective online collaboration.

 ## Features